Menu Home

 About Commissioner Felleman

-Shortly after being elected to the Commission in 2015, Fred founded the Port’s Energy and Sustainability Committee.
-He has led the Port’s efforts to reduce its carbon footprint to include expanding the use of shore power by ships, installing solar arrays on Port buildings, and advancing the use of sustainable aviation fuels.
+Shortly after being elected to the Commission in 2015, Fred founded the Port’s Energy and Sustainability Committee, where he has led the Port’s efforts to reduce its carbon footprint by expanding the use of shore power by ships, installing solar arrays on Port buildings, and advancing the use of sustainable aviation and marine fuels.

 Back to Top